ENGINE COOLANT FLUSH, LEAKS & REPAIR

 Maintaining cooling system efficiency: As coolant circulates through the engine, it absorbs heat and transfers it to the radiator.
 If the coolant is dirty or degraded, it may not be able to absorb and transfer heat as efficiently, which can lead to overheating and engine damage.

 Avoiding coolant leaks: Over time, coolant can become acidic and corrode the radiator and other components of the cooling system.
 This can cause leaks that can be difficult and expensive to repair.

 In general, it is recommended that engine coolant be flushed and replaced every 2 to 5 years, or every 30,000 to 50,000 kilometers, depending on the vehicle and the type of coolant used.
 However, the recommended interval may vary based on the manufacturer's recommendations, driving conditions, and other factors.

 In addition to regular coolant flushes, it's important to check the coolant level and condition regularly, and to address any leaks or other issues with the cooling system as soon as possible.
 By taking good care of your engine's cooling system, you can help ensure that your vehicle runs smoothly and reliably for years to come.

-Coolant Leak Repair in Ajax
+Engine Coolant Leak Repair

 Coolant leak repair is an essential aspect of maintaining the health of your vehicle's engine.
 A coolant leak occurs when there is a breach in the cooling system that allows coolant to escape, leading to overheating and potential engine damage.